tinkerbell/roadmap/design/20230222_tinkerbell_crd_refactor.md

 	// Workflow resource to gain deeper insights into why the action failed.
 	ActionStateFailed ActionState = "Failed"
 )

+// +kubebuilder:subresource:status

+// Workflow describes a set of actions to be run on a specific Hardware.
+Workflows execute
+// once and should be considered ephemeral. type Workflow struct {
+	metav1.TypeMeta   `json:",inline"`
+	metav1.ObjectMeta `json:"metadata,omitempty"`

+	Spec   WorkflowSpec `json:"spec,omitempty"`
+	Status WorkflowStatus `json:"status,omitempty"`
+}

+type WorkflowList struct {
+	metav1.TypeMeta   `json:",inline"`
+	metav1.ObjectMeta `json:"metadata,omitempty"`
+	Items []Workflow `json:"items,omitempty"`
+}
 ```

+##### Workflow `Started` condition

-A `Started` condition will be used to indicate the workflow has started and is observed based on the presence of `Workflow.WorkflowStatus.StartedAt`.
-It's severity will be `ConditionSeverityInfo` and its default status will be `ConditionStatusFalse`.
+A `Started` condition will be used to indicate the workflow has started.
+Its default status will be `ConditionStatusFalse`.

+When `Workflow.WorkflowStatus.StartedAt` is a non-nil value it transitions to `True`.

+##### Workflow `Succeeded` condition

 A `Succeeded` condition will be used to indicate the workflow succeeded.

-It will default to `ConditionStatusUnknown`.
-It will become `ConditionStatusTrue` with `ConditionSeverityInfo` when `WorkflowStatus.State == WorkflowStateSucceeded`.
-When an action fails, it will become `ConditionStatusFalse` with severity `ConditionSeverityError`.
+When `WorkflowStatus.State` transitions to `WorkflowStateSucceeded`, it will transition to a status and severity of `ConditionStatusTrue` and `ConditionSeverityInfo`.

+When `WorkflowStatus.State` transitions to `WorkflowStateFailed`, it will transition to a status and severity of `ConditionStatusFalse` and `ConditionSeverityError`.
 Its `Reason` and `Message` will be propagated from the failed `ActionStatus.FailureReason` and `ActionStatus.FailureMessage`.

 #### Conditions